Chapter Four: Luke Walker and the Eatwell Guide

 Monday morning Luke sat in awe, watching Joe draw a brilliant picture of Mrs Tebbut.
 It looked just like her.
 He was especially impressed with how Joe had captured her eyebrows, the way they each did their own thing when she was angry.

-“Joseph Carter put down your pen!”
+“Joseph Currant put down your pen!”
 Mrs Tebbut shouted from behind her desk.

 Luke looked at her and then at the drawing.